CalebJohn/joplin-math-mode/README.md

 - [ ] Support input in latex format (and maybe in $...$)
 		- Maybe also support just saving math into a latex format (this is easier with mathjs)
 - [ ] Fix math mode greedily highlighting after \`\`\`math (probably need a custom mode)
+- [ ] Add insert button on context menu for all math lines
+	- Done but awaiting plugin system updates
-- [ ] Add global settings to the settings menu
+- [ ] Support an "insert all commands in note" from the menu

 ---